First of all, let clear a big misconception: “Having a second photographer will double the photos.”

 During getting ready, the main person is with the bride while the other one is with the groom.
 This allows them to take photos simultaneously.
 Therefore, it saves time and lets the bride & groom get ready at the same time.

-After the ceremony, when the main person is taking family photos, the other one can take photos of details, decoration before guests take their seat.
+After the ceremony, when the main person is taking family photos, the other one can take photos of details, decoration before guests take their seats.
 With one photographer, you won’t have a nice and clean detail shots because guests might already take their seat by the time you finish family photos.

 Shoot two different angles simultaneously